GStreamer pipeline recipe: Stream file via RTP using rtpbin

 If you found a mistake in this blog post, or would like to suggest an improvement to this blog post,

-please me an e-mail to michael@franzl.name; as subject
+please get in touch at michael@franzl.name; as subject

 please use the prefix "Comment to blog post" and append the post title.